hiddenNarrator1/Wanderlust/Backgrounds.md

 - Given Skills: Engineering 2, Fix 2, one Vehicle 1

 ### I.T.
 (INT +2, PER +1)
-- Seen This Before: You can instantly diagnose any basic problem with technology.
+- Seen This Before: Successful hacks and investigations using digital media give an additional point of information.
 - Working by Moonlight: You can go one day without sleep before having to make a saving throw.
 - Choose 3 Skills (1,1,2): Fix, Trade, Persuade, Deduce, Notice
 - Given Skills: Program 2